yuhonghong66/kkulma.github.io/_posts/2017-11-07-automated_machine_learning_in_cancer_detection.md

 test_h2o  <- h2o.assign(split_h2o[[3]], "test" )  # 15%
 ```

-Finally, we can now use the famous `h2o.automl()` function and set the model up: set the target, feature names, training and validation set, as well as how long we want the algorithm to run for (for this you can use either `max_runtime_secs` argument, like I did here, or `max_models`, see [`h2o.automl()` documentation](https://h2o-release.s3.amazonaws.com/h2o/rel-vapnik/1/docs-website/h2o-docs/automl.html) for details.
+Finally, we can now use the famous `h2o.automl()` function and set the model up: set the target, feature names, training and validation sets, as well as how long we want the algorithm to run for (for this you can use either `max_runtime_secs` argument, like I did here, or `max_models`, see [`h2o.automl()` documentation](https://h2o-release.s3.amazonaws.com/h2o/rel-vapnik/1/docs-website/h2o-docs/automl.html) for details.

 ``` r
 # Sets target and feature names for h2o